sourcegraph/handbook/content/departments/people-talent/talent/internship/index.md

 ### Internship projects

-Prior to the end of the internship, each intern will complete a final project in the form of a blog post and video.
+Prior to the end of the internship, each intern will complete a final project in the form of a LinkedIn post and video.
 These projects will reflect and recap the internship experience.
 Prompts and details have been shared internally and you can reach out to Kemper Hamilton with any questions.

-- The video submission is due to Kemper on 2022-07-18.
-- The blog post will be emailed to Kemper by COB 2022-08-01 and shared from your personal LinkedIn by COB 2022-08-05.

-### 2022 internship events
+### Internship events

 In addition to each interns’ projects and responsibilities, there will be a scheduled social and educational events to enhance the internship program experience.
-Google calendar invites have been sent for each of the events.
+Google calendar invites will be sent for each of the events when dates are determined.
 If the event dates/times are updated, your google calendar invites will also be updated.

-- 2022-05-16 Welcome Meeting with HR
-- 2022-05-19 Meet the Founders
-- 2022-05-25 Virtual Game Event
-- 2022-05-31 Cohort Meeting
-- 2022-06-01 Exec Q&A - Carly Jones
-- 2022-06-07 Joining early stage companies early in your career
-- 2022-06-08 LinkedIn Workshop
-- 2022-06-14 Yoga/Meditation
-- 2022-06-15 Q&A - Dan Adler
-- 2022-06-29 Q&A - Aimee Menne
-- 2022-07-05 Cohort Meeting
-- 2022-07-06 Interviewing Workshop
-- 2022-07-14 Virtual Escape Room
-- 2022-07-19 Q&A - Christina/Nick
-- 2022-07-20 Q&A - Connor O'Brien
-- 2022-07-20 Optional Q&A - Ben Horowitz
-- 2022-07-26 Cohort Meeting
-- 2022-07-28 Exec Q&A - Gregg
-- 2022-08-03 Virtual Cooking Class

 ### Payroll FAQs